yguitton/training-material/topics/genome-annotation/tutorials/braker3/tutorial.md

 >
 {: .hands_on}

-> <comment-title>on parameters</comment-title>
+> <comment-title>On parameters</comment-title>
 >
 > - If you are working with fungi, we recommend that you activate the **--fungus** parameter.
 This enables Braker3 to run the GeneMark-ETP algorithm with a branch point model.
 {: .comment}

 > <comment-title>Don't wait</comment-title>
 >
 > - This step will take a bit of time to run: it could take around 2 hours for this tutorial.
 While it runs, we can already schedule the following functional annotation steps.
 Galaxy will run them automatically as soon as the structural annotation is ready.
 > - There are several reasons for this: the size of the genome, the quality and quantity of the RNA-Seq data, the supervised learning model for prediction, and more.
 {: .comment}

 Braker3 generates an output file in GTF format by default.
 But it is possible to generate the output file in GFF3 output.
 This file contains informations on gene locations, exons, introns, etc.